amitkaps/empower/_posts/2013-08-10-parenting.md

 Child doesn’t understand a portion: Try asking questions, "What have you understood?
 What does it look similar to, different from?
 Which part was easy for you to get?
 Will you like to understand this yourself?
 Are you sure you need (my) help?"

 Obviously rhetorical questions like "who did this?"
-"Why can't you improve?", "how can you get marks like this" are too negative to yield any results.
+"Why can't you improve?", "how can you get marks like this?" are too negative to yield any results.

 We are talking of questions that make the child think.
 Hence we need to take judgment out of questions, make them non-threatening, and make them positive.
 The idea is not to judge the child's knowledge or intelligence by the answer.The idea is to let the intelligence and knowledge grow by self-exploration.